 At the end of the day, before closing the till the cashier should physically count the cash.
 He also should enter the same in the POS software.
 If there’s a mismatch, he should immediately notify the store manager.
 Furthermore, all instances of cash mismatch should be handled carefully.
 The store manager should do a thorough investigation before making any cash adjustments.

 1) What does counting cash register or cash counting drawers mean?

 Counting the cash register is the process of reconciling it with all the POS transactions made in a day and ensuring that the total cash balance in the cash drawer tallies with the opening balance, inflow, and outflow of cash.

 2) Why is it important to record currency denomination-wise cash inflow and outflow?

 If currency denomination-wise cash inflow and outflow are recorded in the POS system, it acts as a strong internal control and eases the cash drawer balancing.

 One should recount the cash in the drawer and see if there was a mistake in counting.
 If there was no mistake, then the cashier should immediately inform the store manager.
 The store manager will then do the physical counting, investigate further, and record the mismatch.

-The cash drawers should be opened, and when there is a change in the shift of the cashier, and at the end of the day it will give you exact data.
+The cash drawers should be opened, and when there is a change in the shift of the cashier, at the end of the day, it will give you exact data.